manuGil/lecture-notes/git-lecture-notes.md

 ----
 **SECOND BREAK**

-> Invite several participants as collaborator to the repository `workshop-check-in`
+> Invite several participants as collaborators to the repository `workshop-check-in`

 -------